 - 12 step books and local meeting schedule

 - Scheduling presentations for residence halls, classrooms or student organizations

-- Co-sponsorship opportunities . . . with student organizations or with special events planned by this office
+- Co-sponsorship opportunities with student organizations or departments

 Psychological and Counseling Center (PCC) provides a certified substance abuse therapist, who can help students enter treatment, prepare to return to campus and/or develop relapse prevention plans.
 Contact Dorothy Gager for more information.
 PCC also provides long-term counseling/therapy.
 Cost of services is covered in the undergraduate and graduate students activities fees.

 Office of Religious Life Students can access counseling through their respective campus ministries or the chaplain and assistant chaplain of the university.
 No fee involved.